 The AIDS virus is transmitted from one person to another through several methods:

-- Accidents in health care (i.e., needle stick or other medical instruments)
+- accidents in health care (i.e. from an infected needle stick or from other contaminated medical instruments)

 Blood or blood products

 Prior to 1985 HIV was frequently transmitted by blood transfusions because there was no effective way to test blood for the AIDS virus.

 HIV was transmitted through transfusions of contaminated blood or blood components prior to the screening of blood for HIV infection and before the introduction in 1985 of heat-treating techniques to destroy HIV in blood products.
 The risk of acquiring HIV from transfusions today is extremely small.